maximilian-kruse/maximilian-kruse/README.md

 :snake: Python-based, nostalgia for C++, Julia fan, believing in Rust.

-:thinking: AI as cool, but let's not forget everything we have learned over the last centuries.
+:thinking: AI is cool, but let's not forget everything we have learned over the last centuries.

 :desktop_computer: Software is value, in academia we can do much better!